hiddify/awesome-freedom/README.md

 # Awesome Iran Freedom
-In this repository we have collected all awesome tools for iranian people
+In this repository we have collected all awesome tools for iranian people.

+If you know more tools, please add it in issues or add a pull requests

 # Table of Content
 - [Telegram Proxy](#telegram-proxy)